Maureen Edobor Assistant Professor of Law

 About

-Professor Edobor previously served as the Policy Director and Counsel for the Congressional Black Caucus, advancing the Caucus' legislative portfolio in both the House of Representatives and Senate.
-Previously, she served as Counsel for Congressman Jamie Raskin's subcommittee on Civil Rights and Civil Liberties, overseeing a portfolio including environmental justice, voting rights, and criminal justice reform.
-Prior to working in Congress, Professor Edobor served as a Visiting Assistant Professor of Law at Penn State Law focusing her research agenda on Constitutional Law, drawing expertise from her experience as a Staff Attorney at the League of Women Voters where she where she managed the national litigation portfolio on elections, redistricting, and voting rights during the 2020 election cycle.
+Before working in Congress, Professor Edobor served as a Visiting Assistant Professor of Law at Penn State Law and as a Staff Attorney at the League of Women Voters, where she managed a national litigation portfolio on ballot access, redistricting, and voting rights during the 2020 election cycle.

-Professor Edobor has spoken about the importance of voting rights at the University of Virginia School of Law, American University Washington College of Law, New York University School of Law, and Penn State Law.
-A first-generation lawyer, she received her B.A. from the University of Texas at Arlington and a J.D. from Washington and Lee School of Law, where she also worked for the Brennan Center for Justice at NYU School of Law, the House Judiciary Committee, Restore the Vote, and Common Cause.
-After law school, she clerked for Judge Pamela J. White on the Baltimore City Circuit Court and worked as a litigation associate for three years at Nelson Mullins Riley and Scarborough and Goldberg Segalla.
+Professor Edobor received her B.A. from the University of Texas at Arlington and a J.D. from Washington and Lee School of Law, where she worked for the Brennan Center for Justice at NYU School of Law, the House Judiciary Committee, and Common Cause.
+She also clerked for Judge Pamela J. White on the Baltimore City Circuit Court and worked as a litigation associate for three years at Nelson Mullins Riley, Scarborough, and Goldberg Segalla.